 I pass by many educational materials online because they aren’t visually appealing.
 It doesn’t matter how good the content is.
 If it isn’t enjoyable to look at, I know it won’t fly with my creative, right-brained daughter.
 She wants to be around things that are visually pleasing.

 She also doesn’t want to use things that are over-stimulating.
 Many products seem to have been developed under the “excessively more is more” idea.
 Too many graphics, wild fonts, and weird layouts aren’t helpful.
 It’s too much for many children and distracts them from the real learning task at hand.
 I wonder how often children resist doing work because the page is simply too stimulating and distracting.
 It isn’t that they can’t do the work.
 They are just too distracted to focus.
 Their eyes don’t know where to go because there is so much on the page.
+They need learning materials that are distraction-free.

 This is why my products are created primarily in color and with a simple design.
 I work very hard to find the balance that works best for children.
 (I do offer all of the student pages in both color and black/white because I know many teachers and parents don’t always have the ability to print everything in color.)